 For JSF support add JSF plugin accordingly to your version of JSF.
 This plugin is required for JSF support and do not forget the include the EL-plugin explained above.

-If the project uses Tomcat 6 or Tomcat 7 you can add the respective plugin.
+If the project uses Tomcat 7 or above you can add the respective plugin.
 This is not required but enables injection in Servlets and Filters.
-Note that Tomcat7 should be read as Tomcat7+ thus it works perfectly fine with Tomcat 8.
+Note that the tomcat7 plugin works perfectly fine with Tomcat 8, 8.5 and even Tomcat 9.

 Simply put the following listener in web.xml: